Why you need a table saw maintenance checklist

 The locking clamps hold planks of wood or other items in place while cutting them.
 They need to be adjusted frequently to ensure that they do not loosen up while cutting, as this can cause the material you are trying to move around and potentially get caught between the table saw blade and fence.

 The miter box is built into your table saw’s cabinet and is used for cutting angles on one side of a piece of wood without moving it to create a 90-degree angle with your miter gauge.
 This requires constant monitor and adjustment because how far the sides of the board are set can affect how closely they match up against each other once it is cut.

 Reducing the amount of dust liberated during assembly/disassembly.

 Only tighten the bolts back up to the point that they stop turning completely.
 If you need to loosen them, use a hex key instead of a wrench, and retighten only as much as needed.
 Don’t over-tighten them!

 For large workpieces, it may be easier to assemble or disassemble the table saw in stages and remove one half at a time (using a long pipe).
 Ensure that all parts are secured firmly (with screws or glue) before moving on to the next step.

 A full wipe

 Beyond the other tasks, giving your table saw a good wipe is always ideal.
 This gets rid of any debris or build up.
 In addition, it’s important to keep your tool in good working order.

-Just like how collisions between drivers and objects used to happen frequently, table saws are also fast becoming the primary cause of injuries.
+Like collisions between drivers and objects used frequently, table saws quickly become the primary cause of injuries.
 Some of these injuries can be more serious than others.

-An example of this is a wood splitter injury which involves the accident between a wood splitter and you.
+An example is a wood splitter injury involving an accident between a wood splitter and you.
 In most situations, injuries are either caused by a misaligned blade or not tightening the belt properly (loosening).

 https://www.leevalley.com/ blogs /woodworking /entry-12388220 -1814080475